 Background And Vision

 I’m so happy that you want to be a part of this start-up.
-It’s going to be awesome!
-We need to get the first product into the hands of our customers as soon as possible to help us become profitable and to make money to continue our work.
+We need to get the first product into the hands of our customers as soon as possible to help us become profitable and to making money.

 I have managed to find our first client for our product.
 This first customer is super important to us, and is willing to buy the project if we can show good progress with a steady stream of deliverables.

-Let us look at our product idea, in case you forgot: We want to build a system where our client can keep track of their inventory.
-What is in stock, what needs to be ordered from our suppliers, and a initial version of a shopping basket.
+Let us look at our product idea, in case you forgot: We want to build a system where employees can upload their receipts into and automatically categorize them, and then send them to the accounting department.

-Manager: My name is Mr. Manager.
-I have worked within consumer goods for more than 10 years, and the last 3 years have been here in Gravia Moribunda (Henceforth called GM).
+Accountant: My name is Mr. Accountant.
+I have worked within accounting for more than 10 years, and the last 3 years have been here in Gravia Moribunda (Henceforth called GM).
 GM is a distributor of pots and pans.
-We have a rather big group of travelling salesmen going from store to store to sell our products, and a lot of staff working in our warehouse.
-Our problem is our old IT systems from, properly, before you were even born.
-It is really showing its age.
+We have a rather big group of travelling salesmen going from store to store to sell our products.

 Carsten: I don’t think we can do anything about the Travelling Salesmen, but I would suggest you to talk to O(n)-time Solutions.
-They have a really promising heuristic in the making.
-But we can do something about your IT system!
+They have a reakky promising heuristic in the making.

-Manager: Ha ha.
+Accountant: Ha ha.
 I know.
-The handling of inventory would is essential!
-Every salesman needs to know what products can be sold to a store, and at the moment we are spending quite a lot of time handling this manually at our main warehouse.
-Some send requests via email, some by iMessage, some send them with the Postal Service and some only give them to us when they are in the office.
-This process is very time consuming for us, and makes it difficult for us to close a given month from a financial view because we might get some orders after 2-3 months, due to very slow postal service.
-We would also like at some point to look at integrating with our different suppliers ordering systems.
-That would also be really useful for us!
+But the handling of receipts would be nice to address.
+Every salesman gets his or hers expenses reimbursed, and at the moment we are spending quite a lot of time handling these.
+Some send them via email, some by iMessage, some send them with the Postal Service and some only give them to us when they are in the office.
+This process is very time consuming for us, and makes it difficult for us to close a given month from a financial view because we might get some receipts after 2-3 months.

 Carsten: How would you know this situation had improved?

-I would know it has become better when we only get orders from the salesmen in one channel.
+I would know it has become better when we only get receipts in one channel.
 I don’t know if this should be email or a separate system.
-Emails are easy, but we have an entire group of people handleing the orders and sometimes we end up handling the same orders twice.
-Hence, it would be nice to have some kind of system that would show if the orders had already been handled and shipped.
+Emails is easy, but we are more than me handling the receipts and sometimes we end up handling the same receipts twice.
+Hence, it would be nice to have some kind of system that would show if the receipt had already been handled.

-Carsten: Ok, is correct to say you would like a system that gives you a simple overview of the incomming orders and wether or not they have been packed correctly, and later shipped?
+Carsten: Ok, is correct to say you would like a system that gives you a simple overview of the incomming receipts and wether or not they have been filed correctly?

-Carsten: Would it be OK if we talked to a couple of the salesmen to hear how they would like to submit their orders?
+Carsten: Would it be OK if we talked to a couple of the salesmen to hear how they would like to submit receipts?
 And then maybe we can come up with a good way to make it easy for the salesmen, while at the same time automate as much as possible of the filing it afterwards?
-After that we can talk with the warehouse people.
-Would that be OK with you?
-Or would you rather that we focus on the warehouse first?

 Carsten: Ok!
 Thank you for letting me know!
 I think I have something to go on now!
 I will take it to the Development Team and I’m pretty sure the Product we are developing will solve a lot of your problems.